 - Purina Pro Plan Focus Adult Sensitive Skin and Stomach.
 This formula is also highly-digestible, with an elevated fat-to-protein ratio of 62%.
 This food is also somewhat unique in that it has fish (salmon) as its first ingredient.

-Of course, there are undoubtedly other dog foods that are good for sensitive stomachs.
+Of course, there are undoubtedly other dog foods that are good for sensitive stomachs such as grain-free dog food and natural dog food.
 However, the three above are some of the best dry dog foods for sensitive stomachs.